 Household garbage collection

 - Only town-provided carts may be used for collection.
-See the rollout carts and fees sections below for information on obtaining a second cart.
+See the sections on rollout carts and fees below for information on obtaining a second cart.

 - Only household garbage contained in bags should be placed in rollout carts.